-- The Niagara River Parkway, Niagara Boulevard and other Niagara Parks Commission controlled roads are controlled access highways under the Niagara Parks Act and Public Transportation and Highway Improvement Act. - 2.
+- 1. The Niagara River Parkway, Niagara Boulevard and other Niagara Parks Commission controlled roads are controlled access highways under the Niagara Parks Act and Public Transportation and Highway Improvement Act. - 2.
 The Niagara River Parkway is a processional roadway that provides a north-south linkage from Lake Ontario to Lake Erie for tourists and local residents.
 Residential development outside the Settlement Area is located predominantly along the west side of the Parkway and is generally not permitted direct access to the Parkway but rather obtains access through a service road system which is also controlled by the Niagara Parks Commission. - 3.
 The following policies applies to roads under the jurisdiction of the Niagara Parks Commission: - i.
 Approval of the Niagara Parks Commission is required for any development access onto the Niagara Boulevard. - ii.
-The comments of the Niagara Parks Commission relating to traffic concerns and/or requirements will be obtained pertaining to large scale development applications up to 800 metres from Niagara Parks Commission lands. - iii.
+The comments of the Niagara Parks Commission relating to traffic concerns and/or requirements will be obtained pertaining to development applications up to 800 metres from Niagara Parks Commission lands. - iii.
 The Town will advocate for the placement of sidewalks, paths and bicycle lanes, where appropriate.

-E.9.2.5.
+E.9.3.5.
 Local Roads

-- Local Roads are designed to carry relatively low volumes of traffic travelling at low speeds from abutting properties to Collector Roads, Arterial Roads or Provincial Highways.
+- 1. Local Roads are designed to carry relatively low volumes of traffic travelling at low speeds from abutting properties to Collector Roads, Arterial Roads or Provincial Highways.
 Intersections are at grade.
 Direct access from abutting properties is permitted except near major intersections. - 2.
-The following policies apply to Local Roads:
+The following policies apply to Local Roads: - i.

-- i.
 The design of Local Roads will consider all roadway transportation modes. - ii.
 Sidewalks should be provided on at least one side of the right-of-way. - iii.
 The basic right-of-way width will be a minimum of 20 metres, however, some Local Road rights-of-way are presently less than 20 metres and widenings to the foregoing maximum might not be practical. - iv.
-Direct access to a new local road from abutting properties may be required for low density residential uses abutting Provincial Highways or Arterial Roads. - v.
-Intersections with Provincial Highways and Arterial Roads maybe discouraged. - vi.
+On-street parking should be considered on at least one side of the road. - v.
+Direct access to a new local road from abutting properties may be required for low density residential uses abutting Provincial Highways or Arterial Roads. - vi.
+Intersections with Provincial Highways and Arterial Roads maybe discouraged.

+vii.
 Through traffic may be discouraged by means of low-speed design and road pattern, as well as the implementation of traffic calming features in line with the Town's Neighbourhood Traffic Calming Policy.